 whatever else was available, creating a meal so tender and delicious that it melts in your mouth.

-OutUK also recommends the gay friendly Floris Suite Hotel (pictured below) created by trendy Dutch designer
+We'd also recommend the gay friendly Floris Suite Hotel (pictured) created by the trendy Dutch designer

-and feature natural stone tile floors, solid mahogany doors and windows and designer
+Jan des Bouvries.
+Suites are beautifully equipped and furnished with natural stone tile floors, solid mahogany doors and windows and designer

 neo-classical furniture in dark woods.
-The lush tropical garden, designed by professional landscape architects,
+The hotel has a lush tropical garden, surrounding a sumptuous always warm swimming pool,

-surrounds a sumptuous swimming pool, shaded open-air restaurant and pergolas, patios and terraces.
+shaded open-air restaurant and for sitting out some pergolas, patios and sun-terraces.